yojee/yojee-developer-portal/docs/guides/api-common-error-guide.md

         <li>order item is transferred from upstream partner and "allow_downstream_edit_transferred_items" is disabled.</li>
       </ul>
     </td>
-    <td>For upstream and downstream partner scenario, to edit/update a transferred order item, please ensure that "allow_downstream_edit_transferred_items" indicator is enabled.</td>
+    <td>For upstream and downstream partner scenario, to edit/update a transferred order item, please contact system administrator to enable the "allow_downstream_edit_transferred_items" indicator.</td>
   </tr>
   <tr>
 <td>